Career breaks and sabbaticals are increasingly popular, and it’s easy to see why.

 The first thing to think about is why you want to do this.

-Are you taking a break to find yourself, achieve something you can’t accomplish while working full-time, have new experiences, develop your skills with a view to changing your career, travel, or something else?
+Are you taking a break to find yourself, achieve something you can’t accomplish working full-time, have new experiences, develop your skills to change your career, travel, or something else?

 Some career breaks may be thrust upon you by circumstances, but that doesn’t mean you can turn them to your advantage.

-Taking a breather is most popular among professionals in their early-to-mid thirties – roughly the same time that many people settle down to have families.
+Taking a breather is most popular among professionals in their early–to mid-thirties, roughly the same time many people settle down to have families.

-This may be because it’s harder to make the leap when you have dependants to support, though it may still be possible to juggle family commitments with a career break.
+This may be because it’s harder to make the leap when you have dependents to support, but it may still be possible to juggle family commitments with a career break.

 The most common reasons for taking an extended break are: